-$^{^{3}}$ In 1990, the atmospheric concentration of CO2 was just over 350 parts per million, which was the basis for the State of California establishing a target to reduce GHG emissions to 1990 levels by 2020.
+3 In 1990, the atmospheric concentration of CO2 was just over 350 parts per million, which was the basis for the State of California establishing a target to reduce GHG emissions to 1990 levels by 2020.

 In response to the updated CEQA Guidelines, the Bay Area Air Quality Management District (BAAQMD) amended Section 4 of the BAAQMD Air Quality CEQA Guidelines, allowing a lead agency to prepare a Qualified GHG Reduction Strategy that reduces emissions to a level that is not cumulatively considerable.
-If the local agency then determines that a project is determined to be consistent with an adopted Qualified GHG Reduction Strategy, it can be presumed that the project will not have a significant greenhouse gas emissions impact under CEQA.
+If the local agency then determines that a project is determined to be consistent with an adopted Qualified GHG Reduction Strategy, it can be presumed that the project will not have a significant greenhouse gas emission presumed that the project will not have a significant greenhouse gas emissions impact under CEQA.